Common Signs of Hernias

 What Are The Different Types of Hernias?

 - Hiatal hernia: These hernias are a result of part of your stomach pushing up through your diaphragm.
-These occur frequently in adults over 50 years old.
+These occur frequently in adults over 50 years old and can have impacts on your bowel movement.

 - Umbilical hernia: A hernia taking place when a baby is under six months old.
-These are noticeable near the belly button, but they happen when the intestines stick out through the abdomen wall.
+These are noticeable near the lower stomach, but they happen when the intestines stick out through the abdomen wall.
 This hernia corrects itself as the child grows older and muscles strengthen.

 How Do You Know if You Have a Hernia?